levan5858/JD0146009821SA/EMAIL-HOSTING-GUIDE.md

-# Email Hosting Guide - Company Email Setup
+i alre# Email Hosting Guide - Company Email Setup

 ## 🤔 Should You Accept the Spacemail Trial?